jacksleight/statamic-bard-mutator/docs/mutators.md

 });
 ```

-You should add root mutators in your service provider's `boot()` method.
-They are run through Laravel's service provider and can accept any of the following arguments:
+You should add root mutators in a service provider's `boot()` method.
+They will receive two arguments:

 * **data (object):** The entire ProseMirror document within a special `bmu_root` node that's part of Bard Mutator
-* **collect (closure):** A closure that will return a flat collection of all nodes and marks in the document
+* **collect (closure):** A function that will return a flat collection of all nodes and marks in the document

 Root mutators do not return a value, you should just modify the node/mark objects directly.
+You can add multiple root mutators, they'll be executed in the order they were added.